For audiophiles and music lovers who love to read...

 "Dismissed!"
 The gavel hits the bench at a booming 105dB.
 Everyone winces.
 Court is over.

 Never mind our exasperated judge.
 Now you can really solve your self incrimination with Pál Nagy's latest.
 Stay perfectly quiet.
 Take the fifth; icOn.
 It offers remote-controlled click-less attenuation of 168 x 0.5dB steps across a mighty chasm of 83dB.
 It does this passively with autoformers for zero noise.
 It then bolts that passive-magnetic volume control to 8 pairs of RCA sockets whose firmware can configure them for 6in/2out, 5in/3out or 5in/2out + 1line-out.
 There's even an optional AV-thru function.
 Where others might append a 'reference' or 'signature' suffix then wrap the lot in a full-size box with 1" faceplate and lead liner to faux up weight, Pál just forwards his numerology by one.
 The previous icOn 4 goes to 5.
-Thinking folks not waiting for the Appeals Court judge already figured that rather than wicked autoformer with one-hundred sixty-eight taps, we probably deal with smart firmware.
-It must combine rather fewer taps to generate so many gradients.
+Thinking folks not waiting for the Appeals Court judge already figured that rather than wicked autoformers with one-hundred sixty-eight taps, we deal with smart firmware and far fewer taps at strategic attenuation spacing to create so many precise gradients.
 That falls under protected IP.
-We won't even bother to ask how.
+We won't bother to ask how.
 It suffices to have the perfect antidote for gain poisoning.
 That's our imaginary defendant's dubious choice of combining numerous high-gain kit with hyper-efficient speakers only to go from mute to Cape Carnaveral lift-off in a few hasty clicks all the while causing audible background hum.
 No longer must he suffer such indignities.
 With an icOn 5 installed, his hifi will now treat him very politely.
 Problem solved.
 Common sense and civility restored.¹

 ¹ Of course even pleading the 5th can't undo the increase in distortion and noise which redundant gain embeds in the signal.
 But it won't add any noise or distortion of its own.
 It'll simply enable listening anywhere across the desired SPL range despite unreasonable gain and voltage sensitivity elsewhere in the system.